caraplana1/nvim/README.md

 ```bash
 nvim
 ```
-and write the following ":PlugInstall"
+and write the following `:PlugInstall`
 The plugins should be installed.

 ### Install coc pluggins
-After installing the plugins exit with 'F4' and enter again on neovim.
+After installing the plugins exit with `F4` and enter again on neovim.
-Next write ':CocInstall coc-marketplace'
+Next write `:CocInstall coc-marketplace`

-Now writing ',s' you should see all the avaible plugins for languages
+Now writing `,s` you should see all the avaible plugins for languages